What You Need to Know When Applying for SSI Benefits

 Typically a 3-6 Month Process

-If an individual is looking for immediate funding, SSI is not an overnight answer.
-The typical process from submitting the application to receiving an approval or denial letter is, on average, 3-6 months.
 Sadly, there is an extremely high rate of denial for first time applicants (roughly 65%+).
-Find the website listed on your denial letter and appeal online within the 30 days of receiving the letter.
+Find the website listed on your denial letter and begin the appeals process online within 30 days of receiving the letter.
 An individual can be denied for a wide variety of reasons, so appealing can help keep the application in motion.

 It may be helpful to appeal instead of completing a new application because if the individual is later found to be eligible, they MAY receive back pay all the way to their original application date ($$$).